Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Introduction

 \section{Introduction}

-Critical infrastructures (such as power grids, transportation systems and nuclear plants) are subject to unprecedented cyber attacks against their system operation \cite{Karnouskos2011, Ukraine2016:Analysis, LakshWiSec2018}.
-In particular, power grids are attractive targets since their disruption can have serious social and economic consequences.
-The growing integration of IoT-enabled smart-home appliances at the consumer end, such as Wi-Fi-enabled air conditioners, battery storage systems, plug-in-electric vehicles and so forth, presents a new threat to power grid operations.
-Such smart appliances are already widely prevalent in the market since they provide convenience to the consumers and improve residential energy efficiency.
-However, due to their poor security features, \cite{Fernandes2016HomeApp, maple2017security}, they may become convenient entry points for malicious parties to gain access to the system.
+Critical infrastructures (such as power grids, transportation systems, and nuclear plants) are subject to unprecedented cyber attacks against their system operations \cite{Karnouskos2011, Ukraine2016:Analysis, LakshWiSec2018}.
+In particular, power grids are attractive targets since their disruption can have severe social and economic consequences.
+The growing integration of IoT-enabled smart-home appliances at the consumer end, such as Wi-Fi-enabled air conditioners, battery storage systems, plug-in-electric vehicles, and so forth, presents a new threat to power grid operations. {These intelligent appliances are already widely prevalent since they provide convenience to consumers and improve energy efficiency.
+In the year 2020, it was assessed that globally, there are 30 billion IoT-enabled devices \cite{CR1}.} However, due to their poor security features, \cite{Fernandes2016HomeApp, maple2017security}, they may become convenient entry points for malicious parties to gain access to the system. {Thus cyber security can be the main impediment in the widespread adoption of IoT-enabled electrical appliances.}

 Cyber security of power grids has received widespread attention in recent years.
 A significant body of work is dedicated to utility-side cyber attacks and the associated SCADA system security.
-In particular, false data injection (FDI) attacks against power system state estimation has received significant attention \cite{Liu2009, LakshRMT2021, LakshGT2021}.
-Different from the aforementioned works, this paper considers cyber attacks that target the end-user consumer devices \cite{HamedLAA2011}, and their impact on power grid operations.
-Unlike utility-side and SCADA assets, end-user devices (such as IoT-smart home appliances) cannot be monitored continuously due to their large numbers.
-Thus, cyber threats targetting demand-side attacks pose a major threat to power grid operations.
+In particular, false data injection (FDI) attacks against power system state estimation have received significant attention \cite{Liu2009, LakshRMT2021, LakshGT2021}.
+Different from the aforementioned works, this paper considers cyber attacks that target the end-user consumer devices \cite{HamedLAA2011}, and their impact on power grid operations. {Unlike utility-side and SCADA assets, end-user devices (such as IoT-smart home appliances) can be compromised by adversarial units due to their large numbers, and inefficient monitoring }.
+Thus, cyber threats targetting demand-side attacks pose unique challenges to power grid operators.